clean workspace

-In this session1 Part of Introduction to Statistical Learning in R Creative Commons License
+In this session1 Part of Introduction to Statistical Learning in R

-, we continue with Descriptive Statistics focusing on understanding how we can characterise a variable distribution.
+Descriptive Statistics – Measures of Centrality & Dispersion by Francisco Rowe is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License., we continue with Descriptive Statistics focusing on understanding how we can characterise a variable distribution.
 Each variable distribution has two key components, known as moments in Statistics: centrality and spread.
 We will look at the appropriate statistical measure of centrality and spread depending on the type of data in analysis.

 # clean workspace